Fes33/MemeWorthy/README.md

-To run our website, open the terminal, navigate to /memeWorthy/app and do "node server.js"
+To run our website, open the terminal, navigate to /memeWorthy/ and run the following commands:
+1) "sudo npm run setup:dev"
+2) "sudo npm run start:dev"